 Universal support for hardware storage systems (SCSI-generic)

-Support for hardware storage systems using API (Yadro, Huawei, HPE, NetApp)
+Support for storage systems using API (Yadro, Huawei, HPE, NetApp)

 Network capabilities (SDN)